Protocol data unit: Packet-switched data networks

-The significance of this is that the PDU is the structured information that is passed to a matching protocol layer further along on the data's journey that allows the layer to deliver its intended function or service.
-The matching layer, or "peer", decodes the data to extract the original service data unit, decide if it is error-free and where to send it next, etc. Unless we have already arrived at the lowest (physical) layer, the PDU is passed to the peer using services of the next lower layer in the protocol "stack".
+The significance of this is that the PDU is the structured information that is passed to a matching protocol layer further along on the data's journey, which allows the layer to deliver its intended function or service.
+The matching layer, or peer, decodes the data to extract the original service data unit, decides if it is error-free and where to send it next, etc. Unless we have already arrived at the lowest (physical) layer, the PDU is passed to the peer using services of the next lower layer in the protocol stack.
 When the PDU passes over the interface from the layer that constructed it to the layer that merely delivers it (and therefore does not understand its internal structure), it becomes a service data unit to that layer.
 The addition of addressing and control information (encapsulation) to an SDU to form a PDU and the passing of that PDU to the next lower layer as an SDU repeats until the lowest layer is reached and the data passes over some medium as a physical signal.

 The above process can be likened to the mail system in which a letter (SDU) is placed in an envelope on which an address (addressing and control information) is written, making it a PDU.
 The sending post office might look only at the postcode and place the letter in a mailbag so that the address on the envelope can no longer be seen, making it now an SDU.
-The mailbag is labeled with the destination postcode and so becomes a PDU until it is combined with other bags in a crate when it is now an SDU, and the crate is labeled with the region to which all the bags are to be sent, making the crate a PDU.
+The mailbag is labeled with the destination postcode and so becomes a PDU until it is combined with other bags in a crate, when it is now an SDU, and the crate is labeled with the region to which all the bags are to be sent, making the crate a PDU.
 When the crate reaches the destination matching its label, it is opened and the bags (SDUs) removed only to become PDUs when someone reads the code of the destination post office.
 The letters themselves are SDUs when the bags are opened but become PDUs when the address is read for final delivery.
 When the addressee finally opens the envelope, the top-level SDU, the letter itself, emerges.